ethowitz/cargo-subspace/README.md

 # cargo subspace

-## tl;dr

-This tool forces rust-analyzer to lazily index crates in the workspace as you open new files.
-It is useful if you have a very big cargo workspace and you find that rust-analyzer often slows to a crawl.
+A tool that forces rust-analyzer to lazily index crates in the workspace as you open new files.
+It is useful if you have a very large cargo workspace (think hundreds of crates) and you find that rust-analyzer can be slow or laggy as a result.

+## A note

+**I want to preface all of this by saying that rust-analyzer is an amazing project, and I am eternally grateful to the many people who contribute to it!
+It makes developing rust code a breeze, and it has surely significantly contributed to Rust's widespread adoption.**

 ## What the heck is this

-This tool exists to improve the rust-analyzer experience for large cargo workspaces.
+This tool exists to improve the rust-analyzer experience for very large cargo workspaces.
 Cargo workspaces can contain a (theoretically) unbounded number of crates.
 Many organizations prefer to maintain a single cargo workspace (e.g. in a monorepo) to keep dependency versions consistent across different services or libraries and simplify tooling.
-However, rust-analyzer doesn't handle this well--it indexes the *entire* cargo workspace eagerly.
+However, rust-analyzer indexes the crates in the cargo workspace pretty eagerly, which can take quite a long time.
-`rust-analyzer.check.workspace=false` improves this slightly by running `cargo check` only on the crate currently being worked on, but it doesn't prevent rust-analyzer from indexing code and building proc macros for the whole workspace when it first starts up.
+`check.workspace = false` and `cachePriming.enable = false` can help make things a bit lazier, but in my experience, they don't solve the problem entirely.
+Even after indexing is finished, certain actions, like autocomplete and and finding references to symbols, can be laggy due to the very large dependency graph.

 Rather than allowing rust-analyzer to discover all the crates in the workspace at startup, this tool tells rust-analyzer about the crates in your workspace selectively as you open new files.
 It